Polonez1/Darbo_Rinkos_analiz-_-PBI/readme.md

 # About Project

 A project created for scraping dynamic websites using selenium and steal.

+- easy way to send a driver compatible with the Chrome version

 # Installiation